Resident Profiles

 David Carrillo, M.D.

-Why I chose to come to TTUHSC El Paso for residency: I chose El Paso because I was genuinely impressed by my interviewers and the program director.
+Why I chose to come to Texas Tech Health El Paso for residency: I chose El Paso because I was genuinely impressed by my interviewers and the program director.
 El Paso is also my original home and it’s an absolute dream come true to be able to come back and serve my community.

 Favorite things about El Paso: The close-knit community, fantastic Mexican food on both sides of the border, safe city, plenty of outdoor activities, close to a couple lakes and the Lincoln national forest.